plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 })
 ```

+Let's break down how the code we've just added implements the CREATE operation flow:

+>```
+> Browser --- request: POST URL -----> App Server
+>                                      App Server --- SELECT query ---> Database
+>                                      App Server <-- confirmation ---- Database
+> Browser <- response: REDIRECT------> App Server
+>```

-1. This POST handler receives the form data, which includes the values of the "name" and "quantity" inputs.
+1. **The web server receives a POST HTTP request from a browser** - the user submits an HTML form.
+This POST handler receives the form data, which includes the values of the "name" and "quantity" inputs.
 These are accesible via `req.body.name` and `req.body.quantity`.

-2. Those input values are used to prepare and excute an `INSERT` SQL statement, which adds a new row to the `stuff` table with the form values.
+2. **The web server makes an INSERT query to the database**.
+Those input values are used to prepare and excute an `INSERT` SQL statement, which adds a new row to the `stuff` table with the form values.

-3. Upon successful execution of the SQL, the `results` returned from the database includes `insertId`, the value of the primary key for the newly inserted row.
+3. **The web server waits for results of the query**; upon successful execution of the SQL, the `results` returned from the database includes `insertId`, the value of the primary key for the newly inserted row.

-4. The handler then (finally) responds to the HTTP request a "redirect".
-(HTTP status code 302) - essentially, an instruction to navigate to (that is, send *another* GET request) a different URL.
-In this case, `results.insertId` is used to redirect to the item detail page of the newly added row.
+4. **The web server uses the query results to form and send the HTTP response back to the browser**.
+Once again, rather than generate a new page the server sends a "redirect" to the item detail page of the newly created item.
+The `results.insertId` is used to construct the matching URL.
+    > Again, the server could respond by rendering a special page with a message confirming the success of the create operation, but it makes sense to simply show the user the new page that the operation has produced.

 ### (4.5) Implementing the Update operation -

+The Update operation is extremely similar to the Create operation.

 #### Sending an Update POST request: - the "Edit" form